-- Parental meeting with HoK/SLT

-- PSP report for up to 8 weeks.
-PSP report monitored by SLT member (informed via HoK)

-- If PSP is not working, Managed Move 1
+- Parental meeting with HoK/SLT - PSP report for up to 8 weeks.
+PSP report monitored by SLT member (informed via HoK) - If PSP is not working, Directed Offsite Provision 1

-If the PSP report is not improving behaviour, the following will be put in place:
+If the PSP report is not improving behaviour, the following may also be put in place:

-- PARE meeting (Pupil At Risk of Exclusion) with Head of Key Stage or SLT. - Completion of Behaviour Improvement Plan (BIP) is signed by pupil and parent - School may advice a Managed Move or use of directed offsite provision
+- PARE meeting (Pupil At Risk of Exclusion) with Head of Key Stage or SLT. - Completion of Behaviour Improvement Plan (BIP) is signed by pupil and parent